-The 2022 NTID Career Fair is scheduled to take place on the NTID campus on Wednesday, October 5th.
+The 2022 NTID Career Fair is scheduled to take place on the NTID campus on Thursday, October 6th.
+Interview Day will be held on Friday, October 7th.
 As of now, the event will be in-person, but we will continue to monitor the status of the COVID-19 pandemic and follow local health department recommendations to keep you updated.

 More information including registration will be available as early as May 2022.
 Please continue to check back on this page as we update our community.